yuruki/fuse-autoscale/README.md

 * containerPattern = ^camel.*$
 * defaultMaxInstancesPerHost = 1

-With this configuration the autoscaler will not create or remove any containers.
-Instead it will assign matched profiles according to their requirements.
+With this configuration the autoscaler will not create, start or remove any containers.
+Instead it will try to assign all matched profiles according to their requirements on applicable containers.
 The autoscaler will consider profiles that end with "-dev" and containers whose name starts with "camel".
 By default the maximum profile instances per host are limited to 1.

 The autoscaler will make an effort to spread the profiles evenly across the applicable containers.
 If the requirements change, the autoscaler will adjust the assignments accordingly.